 - Egusi Soup:

-- Ewedu soup: this is made from cooked and grated corchorus olitorius leaves with/without a small quantity of locust beans.
+- Amala and Ewedu: this is made from cooked and grated corchorus olitorius leaves with/without a small number of locust beans.

 The sight is not appealing or inviting to some people.
 Apart from that, there have been concerns with the preparation of Amala food in some cases.

 Some claim Amala flour is not processed hygienically because of the method used in drying it.

 It’s from the back of yam and can get mixed up accidentally with bird droppings, sand, etc during sun drying.